mjrousos/aspnetcore-workshop/Labs/3-Alternate. Startup, Hosting and Middleware.md

     </html>
     ```

-1. Navigate to `index.html` and it should show the static page in `wwwroot`.
+1. Navigate to `index.html` and it should show the static page in `wwwroot`
+thanks for the static file middleware detecting that a file matching the
+requested path exists.

 ## Changing environments